-Gee whiz: Testing of sewage confirms rise in marijuana use
+Gee whiz: Testing of Tacoma sewage confirms rise in marijuana use

 “It’s stinky,” said lead author Dan Burgard, a chemist at the University of Puget Sound.
 “But we’ve worked with urine, we’ve worked with wastewater, and we’ve worked with port-a-potties.
 It’s not as bad a port-a-potties.”

-The research entailed driving to two sewage treatment plants that serve the 200,000 people of Tacoma, a city whose drug-use trends tend to mirror those of Seattle.
+The research entailed driving to two sewage-treatment plants that serve the 200,000 people of Tacoma, a city whose drug-use trends tend to mirror those of Seattle.
 The scientists would pick up a cooler full of frozen wastewater samples, thaw them and analyze them using liquid chromatography and mass spectrometry.

 They were looking for THC-COOH, a substance produced when the body metabolizes THC, the main ingredient in marijuana that gets you high.
 THC-COOH is excreted mostly in people’s urine.